dduan/DrString/Documentation/GettingStarted.md

 In this example, DrString will proceed to print out an explanation of the problem with examples that demonstrates the violation.

-**Protip**: You can use partial IDs and DrString will try its best to guess what you want to know.
-For example, instead of typing `E008`, `E8` or `8` or `008` all get you the same result.

 ### Using a config file

-Instead of specifying request with command line arguments, DrString can read from a configuration file instead.
+Instead of specifying request with command line arguments, DrString can read from a configuration file.
 The second example for `check` command can be expressed in a configuration file as

 ```toml
 include = [